-During the lease period, the student may be responsible for repair costs if computer is damaged by misuse, modification, unsuitable physical or operating environments, or improper maintenance by the user.
-Students are also responsible for accidental damage and computer theft with an insurance fee of $50 and $500, respectively, applied to the student's NMU account.
+During the service cycle period, the student may be responsible for repair costs if computer is damaged by misuse, modification, unsuitable physical or operating environments, or improper maintenance by the user.
+Students are also responsible for accidental damage and computer theft with an insurance fee of $75 and $500, respectively, applied to the student's NMU account.
 If a computer is stolen, follow the stolen procedure.
-Charges for the following parts will be placed on the students account if they are not returned.
+Charges for the following parts will be placed on the students account if they are issued and not returned.

 - AC POWER ADAPTER